flavienbwk/book-devops/eng/README.md

     Publish and share this document internally or publicly.
 This keeps customers informed and satisfied, and recognizes the hard work of the operations teams.

-Just as airplane pilots train for emergency scenarios, your SRE teams should practice to save time when an incident occurs (refer to the chapter "[Evaluate Security and Practice](#évaluer-sa-sécurité-et-sentraîner)").
+Just as airplane pilots train for emergency scenarios, your SRE teams should practice to save time when an incident occurs (refer to the chapter "[Assessing security and training](#assessing-security-and-training)").

 Your incident response procedure should be easily accessible and written for all audiences.
 It should provide guidance not just for SRE teams but also for non-SREs who might encounter an incident.
 Regardless of your organization's size, you need an incident response procedure.

 ### Postmortems

 A postmortem is an incident investigation technique.
 Its purpose is to determine corrective actions to prevent recurrences.
-Your SRE team should draft this document based on information gathered during the [_root cause analysis_](#investiguer-les-incidents) (see chapter "[Investigating Incidents](#investiguer-les-incidents)").
+Your SRE team should draft this document based on information gathered during the [_root cause analysis_](#investigating-incidents) (see chapter "[Investigating Incidents](#investigating-incidents)").

 It's recommended to store these documents in a _git_ project to track changes over time (refer to the chapter ["GitOps"](#gitops)).
 My personal recommendation is to draft them in Markdown format.